ibm-wsc/WCA4Z-Wildfire-Workshop/docs/labs/refactor.md

 15. A new input field will appear in the top middle of VS Code with a prompt to *Enter service name*.
 16. Provide a service name of `refactor` and press enter.

     **Important**: This environment is configured such that you must provide the name `refactor` in this step, exactly as shown.
 The reason for this is that a Jenkins pipeline that is triggered when you do a Git commit later expects to find artifacts in a folder of the name `refactor`, and what you enter in this step will be the name of the folder in which these artifacts are stored.
+This restriction is just a quirk based on how this particular lab environment was built, and is not a restriction of the *watsonx Code Assistant for Z* product.

     ![vscode-getaavg-0AVMOT-slice-refactor](../images/vscode-getaavg-0AVMOT-slice-refactor.png)